Stock market today: Wall Street drifts amid worries about profits and hopes for a just-right economy

-Walmart dropped 8.1% after it warned that shoppers began pulling back on spending late last month.
-It also gave a forecast for upcoming holiday profit that was weaker than analysts expected.
-The nation’s largest retailer’s stock fell even though it reported results for the latest quarter that edged past Wall Street’s expectations.
+Walmart weighed on the market with an 8.1% drop after it warned that shoppers began pulling back on spending late last month.
+The nation's largest retailer also gave a forecast for upcoming holiday profit that was weaker than analysts expected, despite topping forecasts for results in its latest quarter.

-Cisco tumbled 11.5% even though it also reported stronger results for the latest quarter than analysts estimated.
+Cisco Systems tumbled 9.8% even though it also reported stronger results for the latest quarter than analysts estimated.
 The company saw a slowdown of new product orders last quarter, and it gave forecasts for earnings this upcoming quarter and fiscal year that were weaker than analysts expected.

-Stocks in the oil-and-gas industry were also particularly weak after the price of crude tumbled sharply to its lowest since July.
-ConocoPhillips dropped 3%, and Chevron fell 1.9%.
+Stocks in the oil-and-gas industry were particularly weak after the price of crude tumbled sharply to its lowest since July.
+Marathon Petroleum dropped 3.5%, and Halliburton fell 3.3%.

+November nevertheless remains on track to be the S&P 500's best month in a year on rising hopes for a “Goldilocks” economy that’s just right for markets.

-Several more reports on Thursday indicated the economy is slowing.
-While the weaker-than-expected data are of course a signal the economy may be losing some of its strong momentum, for investors, they just as importantly show that upward pressures on inflation may be easing.
+Several more reports on Thursday indicated a slowing economy.
+While the weaker-than-expected data are of course a signal the economy may be losing some of its strong momentum, for investors, they just as importantly may be showing that upward pressures on inflation is easing.

+One report said that slightly more workers applied for unemployment benefits last week.
+The number is still low relative to history, but a softening in the job market could prevent the too-strong raises in workers' pay that the Fed fears could trigger a vicious cycle keeping inflation high.

-The Fed has been trying to shepherd the economy along a tightrope, to slow enough to stamp out high inflation without falling into a recession.
-Thursday's weaker-than-expected reports strengthened investors' hopes that the Fed can go easier on interest rates, which triggered an immediate drop in Treasury yields.
+The Fed has been trying to shepherd the economy along a tightrope, to slow just enough to stamp out high inflation without falling into a recession.
+Thursday's weaker-than-expected reports strengthened investors' hopes that the Fed can pull it off and go easier on interest rates.
+That triggered an immediate drop in Treasury yields.

 The yield on the 10-year Treasury fell to 4.44% from 4.54% late Wednesday.
 Just last month, it was above 5% at its highest level since 2007 and raising worries on Wall Street as it undercut prices for stocks and other investments.